 Is the evaluation link in this email safe?

-Legitimate course evaluation emails will always be addressed from The WashU Course Evals Team (evals@wustl.edu) and include a WashU logo at the bottom.
-You may also receive emails from an instructor sent directly from the eval system.
+Legitimate course evaluation emails will always be addressed from WashU Course Evals (evals@wustl.edu) and include a WashU logo at the bottom.
 If you are uncomfortable clicking on the email link, you can always access your evaluation tasks via the Course Evals Dashboard above.

-The WashU Course Evals Team includes system administrators in The Office of the University Registrar as well as school/program level staff from all participating areas.
+Kim Daniels in the Office of the University Registrar manages the system, with input and assistance from school/program level staff across all participating areas.
 We are invested in promoting course evaluations at WashU.
 We encourage participation in the process and constructive use of eval feedback by instructors, departments, schools, and at the university level.